bleen/flo/README.md

   --no-interaction -n Do not ask any interactive question.

 Available commands:
-  acquia-init         Set up Acquia Cloud hooks for API Calls. composer-validate   Validate a projects composer file for publisher & flo config-del          Delete configurations key for flo command config-get          Get configurations for flo command config-set          Set configurations for flo command git-init            Initialized proper git remotes NBCUOTS & Acquia help                Displays help for a command list                Lists commands new-relic           Deploy a tag to new-relic. new-release         Tag a new release. pr-certify          Certify a specific pull-request. pr-deploy           Deploy a specific pull-request to a solo environment. pr-ignore           Ignore a specific pull-request. pr-integration      Pull all valid PRs into the acquia integration branch. pr-postpone         Postpone a specific pull-request. pr-reject           Reject a specific pull-request.
+ check-php         runs parallel-lint against the change files. check-php-cs      runs phpcs against the change files. config-del        Delete configurations key for flo command config-get        Get configurations for flo command config-set        Set configurations for flo command git-init          Initialized proper git remotes NBCUOTS & Acquia help              Displays help for a command list              Lists commands new-release       Updates a version file (e.g. version.php), commits that change and tags the commit for release. new-relic         Deploy a tag to new-relic. pr-certify        Certify a specific pull-request. pr-deploy         Deploy a specific pull-request to a solo environment. pr-destroy        Destroy pull-request environment(s), removing its web root and database. pr-integration    Pull all valid PRs into the acquia integration branch. pr-postpone       Postpone a specific pull-request. pr-reject         Reject a specific pull-request. pr-unpostpone     Un-postpone a specific pull-request. pr-unreject       Un-reject a specific pull-request. run-script        Runs project-specific script for a particular event. self-update       Updates flo.phar to the latest version tag-deploy        Deploy a Tag on Acquia. tag-pre-release   Marks a Tag on GitHub as a non-production tag.
 ```